Personal alarms are used to surprise attackers and attract attention from anyone nearby.

-One of the worst complaints we saw with this personal alarm was where someone dropped it in a puddle in a parking lot and it went off and wouldn’t stop.
+One of the worst complaints I saw with this personal alarm was where someone dropped it in a puddle in a parking lot and it went off and wouldn’t stop.
 They tried everything to stop it, including submerging it in water for 10 minutes, stomping on it, and even running it over with their car 8 times!
-Their complaint was that they couldn’t make it stop or break it!
+Their complaint was they couldn’t make it stop or break it!

 It is not sold as waterproof, but that’s pretty well built for an emergency situation!

 - U.S. Based Company